 The Zimbabwean HIV epidemic is largely driven by unprotected heterosexual sex.
-However, there are now growing epidemics among key populations who are at higher risk of HIV.3 National data on these populations is sparse, with data collection and reporting not featuring in national documents.
+But there are now growing epidemics among key populations[HP1] who are at higher risk of HIV.5 National data on these populations is sparse.
+Only a minimal amount of data is collected and reported in national documents.

 Men who have sex with men (MSM) and HIV in Zimbabwe

-However, there are organisations supporting the rights of MSM and their access to HIV services, such as Gays and Lesbians Zimbabwe (GALZ), but many are routinely punished, shut down or their members are arrested.
-This is what happened to GALZ in 2012.5 Marginalising MSM and people working with MSM drives this vulnerable group away from HIV services.
-As a result, many do not know their HIV status, let alone be able to access treatment.
+However, Zimbabwean organisations that support the rights of men who have sex with men and their access to HIV services do exist, such as Gays and Lesbians Zimbabwe (GALZ).
+Many are routinely punished and shutdown or have their members arrested.
+Criminalising men who have sex with men drives this vulnerable group away from HIV services.
+As a result, many do not know their HIV status, let alone access treatment.

-International donors such as The Global Fund and PEPFAR have attempted to ensure some of their funding is directed towards MSM, but restrictions from the government mean this has not materialised.
+International donors such as The Global Fund to Fight AIDS, Malaria and Tuberculosis and PEPFAR have attempted to ensure some of their funding is directed towards men who have sex with men.
+Government restrictions mean this has not materialised.

 Sex workers and HIV in Zimbabwe

 Sex work is illegal in the country, with police often using their powers to intimidate, arrest and harass sex workers.
 The possession of condoms is used as proof of sex work, with many sex workers reporting being arrested due to their work, or having their condoms confiscated.
 This hampers sex workers' ability to negotiate condom use with clients, if they haven't got any condoms of their own, heightening their risk of HIV.9

 Women and HIV in Zimbabwe

-More than a quarter of women with a married or stable partner have experienced physical or sexual violence from their partner.10 This prevents women from being able to negotiate using a condom, and puts her at higher biological risk of HIV.
+More than a quarter of women with a married or stable partner have experienced physical or sexual violence from their partner.12 This prevents women from being able to negotiate using a condom, and puts her at higher biological risk of HIV.